forax/exotic/README.md

 In Java, a static final field is considered as a constant by the virtual machine, but a final field of an object which is a constant is not itself considered as a constant.
-Exotic classes allows to see a constant's field as a constant, a result of a calculation as a constant, to change at runtime the value of a constant, etc.
+Exotic allows to see a constant's field as a constant, a result of a calculation as a constant, to change at runtime the value of a constant, etc.